lizzard2003/lizzard2003/README.md

 - 👋 Hi, I’m @lizzard2003
 - 👀 I’m interested anything tech with a mix of art
-- 🌱 I’m currently enrolled in CodePath's DevOps course
+- 🌱 I’m currently looking for employment in tech I am a recent grad
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...